 It just isn’t very likely.

-Saying that, putting a few basic safety precautions in place is just good old fashioned common sense.
+Saying that, putting a few basic safety precautions in place, protecting your equipment and backing up your files is just good old fashioned common sense.
 Just think of how much you are online now when you are travelling, sharing all those awesome shots across all your SM, checking out where the nearest sushi bar is and reading the latest reviews, looking for a decent hostel to spend the night or even checking into your flight.
 Being online is almost a necessity for the modern traveller, so it’s a good idea to make sure you are safe doing it.

 So what threats are out there?